-In March 2023, the Council approved a new model for Directorate and service planning to support the new Council Plan.
+In March 2023, the Council approved a new model for Directorate and service planning to support the delivery of the new Council Plan.
 The new model sets out more explicitly the linkages between actions, strategic priorities and local outcomes as well as reflecting the new approach to Best Value.
 The Plan reporting structure is shown in the table below:

-Plan Name Scope Reporting to: Environment and Regeneration Delivery and Improvement Plan Property Services Regeneration, Planning and Public Protection Roads and Environment Environment and Regeneration Committee Education and Communities Delivery and Improvement Plan Communities and Educational Resources Education Services Education and Communities Committee Policy and Resources Delivery and Improvement Plan FinanceLegal and Democratic ServicesOrganisational Development, Policy and Communications Policy and Resources Committee
+Plan Name Scope Reporting to: Environment and Regeneration Delivery and Improvement Plan Physical AssetsRegeneration, Planning and Public Protection Environment and Regeneration Committee Education and Communities Delivery and Improvement Plan Communities and Educational ResourcesEducation Services Education and Communities Committee Policy and Resources Delivery and Improvement Plan Finance Legal, Democratic, Digital and Customer Services Organisational Development, Policy and Communications Policy and Resources Committee